ADHire/wall_E/README.md

 If you find the victory point, you will receive an alert.

-My next step will be to tie in a front-end for users to input information via input elements.
+My next step will be to tie in a front-end for users to input information via input elements and move the rover with button clicks.